Should Runners Go to a PT?

 Mobility is the capacity to move your joints freely and efficiently, which makes it essential for injury prevention.

 But if you find it difficult to perform the same exercise, it could indicate a problem with your shoulder mobility and control.
-To improve performance and reduce injury risk, runners should perform some mobility exercises before every run.
+To improve performance and reduce injury risk, runners should perform mobility exercises before every run.

 Running enthusiasts should incorporate mobility exercises into their post-run recovery routines.
-For instance, they could do a head-to-knee seated forward fold or standing quadriceps stretch to increase range of motion before each run.
+For instance, they could do a head-to-knee seated forward fold or standing quadriceps stretch to increase the range of motion before each run.

 Injury Prevention

 A qualified mobile physical therapist can help you avoid injuries in this sport.
-They’ll evaluate your running ability and design a program to strengthen strength, stability and flexibility.
+They’ll evaluate your running ability and design a program to strengthen strength, stability, and flexibility.

 Request An Appointment